Hugging and kissing your baby can make him smarter: Study

-A new study reveals that holding your baby as often as possible keeps them stress-free healthy and helps them grow faster.
+A study has revealed that holding your baby as often as possible keeps them stress-free healthy and helps them grow faster.

 If you love holding your baby endlessly, here is more reason you should continue.
 It's the doctor's orders after all!